seiferla/FiBo/docs/use_cases/UC_2_login_useraccount/UC_2_login_useraccount.md

 ## Name of use case

-Log in to an account
+Log in to an useraccount

 ## 1.1 Brief Description

-Each user should be able to log in to an account using their mobile device.
+Each user should be able to log in to an useraccount using their mobile device.
 The data that the user must provide is as follows:
 - email
 - password